Brittdrog/Drogemoller_lab_website/content/authors/bdrogemoller/_index.md

 ---
-# Display name
+# Display name (add your name here)
 title: Britt Drögemöller

-# Username (this should match the folder name)
+# Username (this should match the folder name) (add your initial and surname)
 authors:
 - bdrogemoller

-# Is this the primary user of the site?
+# Is this the primary user of the site? (keep as is)
 superuser: true

-# Role/position
+# Role/position (add your position)
 role: Assistant Professor
 #Tier 2 Canadian Research Chair in Pharmacogenomics and Precision Medicine

-# Organizations/Affiliations
+# Organizations/Affiliations (add your institution and web address)
 organizations:
 - name: University of Manitoba
   url: "http://umanitoba.ca/medicine/biochem/"

-# Short bio (displayed in user profile at end of posts)
+# Short bio (displayed in user profile at end of posts) (add info about yourself)
 bio: Dr. Britt Drögemöller joined the Department of Biochemistry & Medical Genetics at the University of Manitoba as an Assistant Professor in 2020.
-Dr. Drögemöller’s research utilizes genomic and bioinformatic analyses to identify genetic variants underlying severe adverse drug reactions to therapeutic treatments.
-Building on this research, Dr. Drögemöller has also been involved in the identification of variants that cause rare and potentially treatable inborn errors of metabolism.
+Dr. Drögemöller’s research uses genomic and bioinformatic analyses to improve our understanding of how genetic variation contributes to human disease and the treatment thereof.

+#Add info about your interests in bullet form (this can also be non-academic)
 #interests:
 #- Pediatric & Maternal Populations
 #- Pharmacogenomics & Precision Medicine

+#Add info about your education
 education:
   courses:
   - course: Postdoctoral Fellowship